EDAR 531: Encountering the Arts: Choice, Voice and Creativity in the K-8 Classroom

 Participants will be supported to make connections from their own experiences and apply learning to their disciplines and grade levels through opportunities to integrate the arts in an emerging student choice based curriculum.

 Working collaboratively and individually, we will gather and develop skills, create curriculum and problem solve ways to address necessary content, standards and challenges.
 Throughout the course personal work, questioning, art making and journaling will guide us to deepen our practice.

-Participants will meet in person for two weekends (Fridays 4-8pm, Saturdays 8-4pm), at Sweet Tree Arts In Hope, Maine, with approximately 10 weeks of inter-session work online.
+Participants will meet in person for two Saturdays (8am-4pm), at Sweet Tree Arts In Hope, Maine, with approximately 10 weeks of inter-session work online.
 A follow-up summative paper documenting the learning in the course is required.

 Laptops are required for the course.
 Internet will be required for the course.
 All resources will be accessible to participants on a Google Classroom site.
 Additional handouts will be provided.

 In the Spirit of the Studio - Lella Gandini

 Assessment Visible Learners - Mara Krechevsky and Ben Mardell, Theory Pedagogy of the Oppressed - Paolo Freire, 100 Languages of Children - Loris Malaguzzi